oils-for-unix/oils/doc/ref/chap-j8.md

 ### json8-comment

-End-of-line comments in the same style as JavaScript and C++:
+End-of-line comments in the same style as shell:

-    {"json8": "message"}   // comment
+    {"json8": "message"}   # comment

 ## TSV8